Frequently Asked Questions

 How much does a tattoo cost?

-The price depends on the size, style, placement and detail of your idea.
-We work on an hourly basis and the current rates are shown on the Booking page.
+The price depends on the size, style, placement on the body and level of detail in your idea.
+I work based on an hourly rate and the current prices are shown on the Booking page.

-You are billed only for the actual tattooing time on your skin.
-Preparation, placing the stencil, setup and breaks are not counted into the paid hours.
-Simple tattoos can take around 20 to 40 minutes, while more detailed or larger pieces may take several hours.
-We will estimate a time range and budget for your idea after we see your references and placement.
+You only pay for the actual time spent tattooing your skin.
+Preparation, placing the stencil, setting up the station and breaks are not included in the paid hours.
+Simple tattoos can take around 20-40 minutes, while more detailed or larger pieces can take several hours.
+After I see your references and the placement, I will estimate the time and budget.

 What is your minimum price?